Kshitiz40/Kshitiz40/README.md

 - 👋 Hi, I’m @Kshitiz40
 - 👀 I’m interested in software engineering and web development
-- 🌱 I’m currently learning bootstrap,php and javascript along with python.
+- 🌱 I’m currently learning MERN,php and javascript along with python.
 - 💞️ I’m looking to collaborate on web development projects.
-- 📫 How to reach me : through mail.
+- 📫 How to reach me : Kshitizkaintura2004@gmail.com

 <!---
 Kshitiz40/Kshitiz40 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.